tc39/proposal-decimal/README.md

 - Avoid unintentional rounding that causes user-visible errors
 - Basic mathematical functions such as addition, subtraction, multiplication, and division
 - Sufficient precision for typical money and other human-readable quantities, including cryptocurrency (where many decimal digits are routinely needed)
-- Conversion to a string in a locale-sensitive manner
 - Sufficient ergonomics to enable correct usage
 - Be implementable with adequate performance/memory usage for applications
 - (Please file an issue to mention more requirements)